Physical Vapor Deposition

 Uniformity and Deposition Rate

 Semicircular symmetry allows multiple wafers to be evaporated simultaneously.
 For liftoff applications, a planar configuration is preferred.
 A rotating planetary can help with uniformity.
 Maintaining a lower deposition rate will yield greater uniformity.
 Placing samples far from the source will help uniformity, but will also lower deposition rate.
 The deposition rate depends on the position and orientation of the wafer in the chamber.
 An evaporation rate is the rate at which a material will vaporize (evaporate, change from liquid to vapor) compared to the rate of vaporization of a specific known material.
 This quantity is a ratio, therefore it is unitless.
-The equation governing evaporation rate is Revap = , where M = molecular mass, Pe = vapor pressure, k is Boltzman's constant, and T is temperature in Kelvin.
+The equation governing evaporation rate is Revap, where M = molecular mass, Pe = vapor pressure, k is Boltzman's constant, and T is temperature in Kelvin.

 The equation governing deposition rate is Rdep = (see fig. 1). p = density.
 Note that surfaces parallel with source (theta = 90o) have Rdep = 0.
 The vapor pressure of a liquid is the pressure exerted by its vapor when the liquid and vapor are in dynamic equilibrium.
 A substance in an evacuated, closed container, will vaporize a finite amount.
 The pressure in the space above the substance will increase from zero and eventually stabilize at a constant value, the vapor pressure.
 Vapor pressures increase with temperature.
 The boiling point is the temperature at which the vapor pressure of a liquid equals the external pressure.
 In general, the higher the vapor pressure of a material at a given temperature, the lower the boiling point.
 In other words, compounds with high vapor pressures form a high concentration of vapor above the liquid.
 When the vapor source is heated, the vapor pressure of the metal to be evaporated becomes substantial.
 Hence, atoms are sent out into the vacuum chamber, some of which reach the substrate to form a metal film.
-Pe = . s is the surface tension of the molten source, dHv is the enthalpy of vaporization, and N is Avogadro's number.
-Note that Pe ~ e-T.
+Pe . s is the surface tension of the molten source, dHv is the enthalpy of vaporization, and N is Avogadro's number.
+Note that Pe ~ e-T. A reasonable deposition rate requires a vapor pressure above 10-2 torr.
+Refractory metals, such as tungsten, can require temperatures in excess of 3000 degC to reach a vapor pressure of 10-2 torr.
+Other metals, for example nickel, gold and aluminum, require much less heat.
+Chart of vapor pressures of various metals

 Mean Free Path, for purposes of evaporation, is the distance a molecule travels in a straight line (in vacuum) before its velocity vector is randomized by a collision.
-MFP =, where n = number of moles and d = molecular diameter.
+MFP = , where n = number of moles and d = molecular diameter.
 This equation represents the average velocity of the molecules times the average time between collisions.
 Recalling the Ideal Gas law, , n ~ Pressure (P).
 Thus MFP ~ 1/P, or as pressure decreases MFP increases.

 Step Coverage